Four Ways to Help Your Teen Avoid Senioritis

 4. Recruit others as resources.

 Resilient people share similar qualities, including the ability to recruit others to help them solve problems.
 If you’re the only one talking to your teen about college, career interests, and schoolwork, they’ll begin to tune you out.
-Ask your teen to list the people they find interesting who could help them answer questions they have about the future.
+Ask your teen to list the interesting people who could help them answer questions about the future.

-Above all, it’s important not to panic if your child starts to get sluggish during their senior year.
+Above all, it’s important not to panic if your child gets sluggish during their senior year.
 You are the best resource for your child when you are the calmest and most thoughtful person in the room.
 Try to be realistic about senioritis, as aspects of any journey will become dull after four years, including high school.

 Rather than threatening your child or using fear tactics, consider how you can problem-solve with them.
-Help them to think about how they can construct an exciting and valuable senior year that will carry them forward in life.
+Help them think about how to construct an exciting and valuable senior year that will carry them forward in life.
 Encourage them to pass their expertise on to others.
 Ask them who they can recruit to be resources to them during this time of transition.
-You might be surprised what answers and ideas your teen can generate to build a memorable and fruitful senior year.
+You might be surprised by what answers and ideas your teen can generate to build a memorable and fruitful senior year.

 More Stories You Might Enjoy: